Summit Point Main Track Guide

 Turn 5 Braking Zone

-A slow left at the bottom of a hill, with not much runoff.
+A slow left at the bottom of a hill, with not much paved runoff.
 Easy spot to go off track in non-ABS cars.
 People also tend to spin at the exit of turn 5 when driving high horsepower rear wheel drive cars.

-There are at least two popular lines through turn 5:
+For the sake of historic interest, prior to the repave there were at least two popular lines through turn 5:

 - The "standard" line has the turn in point on extreme right, executes a normal apex and tracks out to about mid track before going back left to set up for turn 6.

 - The "trailbraking" line starts mid track or slightly right of center at approximately the half way point between turns 4 and 5 and runs diagonally toward the apex of turn 5, with braking being performed all the way up to and possibly through the apex.
 The goal of this line is to put the car on the transition between the pavement and the curbing on the inside approximately 2-3 feet prior to the apex, and follow that seam through the turn.
 When executed correctly, the seam will rotate the car into the turn.
 When you are learning this line, place the car further into the curb until you feel the transition, then stay in the seam until well past the apex.